DOMjudge/domjudge/doc/manual/install-domserver.rst

 Note that root privileges are required to set permissions and user and group ownership of password files and a few directories.
-If you run the installation targets as non-root, you will be warned that you have to perform these steps manually.
+If you run the installation targets as non-root, you will be shown how to perform these steps manually.

 Database configuration
 ----------------------